Walter Hallstein: Early life and pre-war academic career

 Walter Hallstein was born on 17 November 1901 in Mainz, Germany.
 (Note: According to his birth certificate he was named Walther [sic] Peter Hallstein.
 He was the second of two sons of Anna Hallstein (née Geibel) and Jakob (or Jacob) Hallstein, a senior civil-servant for the railway authority with the rank of Regierungsbaurat.)
 After primary school in Darmstadt he attended a classical school (Note: The Rabanus-Maurus-Gymnasium.) in Mainz from 1913 until his matriculation (Abitur) in 1920.

-From 1920 Hallstein studied law in Bonn, later moving to Munich and then to Berlin.
+From 1920, Hallstein studied law at the University of Bonn, later moving to the Ludwig-Maximilians-Universität München and then to the Friedrich Wilhelm University of Berlin.
 He specialized in international private law and wrote his doctoral dissertation on commercial aspects of the 1919 Treaty of Versailles.
 (Note: The topic of Hallstein's doctoral dissertation was life insurance policies in the Treaty of Versailles ("Der Lebensversicherungvertrag im Versailler Vertrag").)
-He obtained his doctorate from the Friedrich Wilhelm University in Berlin in 1925 – at the age of 23.
-From 1923 to 1926 he was a legal clerk at the Kammergericht, and in 1927, having passed his qualifying examination, he was employed for a very brief spell as a judge.
+He obtained his doctorate from the Friedrich Wilhelm University of Berlin in 1925 – at the age of 23.
+From 1923 to 1926, he was a legal clerk at the Kammergericht, and in 1927, having passed his qualifying examination, he was employed for a very brief spell as a judge.
 He then worked as an academic (Note: As a wissenschaftlicher Referent.) at the Kaiser Wilhelm Institute for Foreign Private and International Private Law in Berlin, where he specialized in comparative commercial and company law, working under Professor Martin Wolff, a leading scholar of private law.
 He would remain there until 1930.
-In 1929 he obtained his Habilitation (Note: Habilitation, a post-doctoral qualification, entitles a person to teach independently and to supervise doctoral dissertations) from the University of Berlin, based on a thesis on company law.
+In 1929 he obtained his Habilitation (Note: Habilitation, a post-doctoral qualification, entitles a person to teach independently and to supervise doctoral dissertations) from the Friedrich Wilhelm University of Berlin, based on a thesis on company law.
 (Note: The thesis was entitled Die Aktienrechte der Gegenwart [Contemporary Company Law in Different Jurisdictions] and was published in 1931.)
 In 1930, at the age of 29, he was appointed professor of private law and company law at the University of Rostock, making him Germany's youngest professor of law.
 He was made Deputy Dean (Prodekan) of the Faculty of Law in 1935 and then Dean in 1936.
 He remained in Rostock until 1941.
-From 1941 to 1944 Hallstein lectured at Frankfurt University, where he was Director of the Institute for Comparative Law and Economic Law.
+From 1941 to 1944, Hallstein lectured at the University of Frankfurt am Main, where he was Director of the Institute for Comparative Law and Economic Law.

 In 1935, Hallstein attempted to start a military career alongside his academic duties.
 In 1936, he managed to integrate a voluntary military service in an artillery unit.
 In the years between 1936 and 1939, he attended several military courses and was made a reserve officer.